-MPL MPL MPL Allow opportunity for community • Comply with requirements of Exempt and MPL advertising within parks and Complying Development DCP for signs, sign displays, community banners and notices.
-Ensure signage complies with the Outdoor Advertising DCP in relation to Community MPL Advertising where required.
-Remove signage which does not comply with the DCP Allow opportunity for community advertising within parks and sportsgrounds.
+- Ensure signage complies with the Outdoor

+Advertising DCP in relation to Community MPL

+Advertising where required.

+Remove signage which does not comply

+with the DCP

-Only complying signs and banners are displayed in parks and sportsgrounds.
+- Only complying signs and banners are displayed in parks and sportsgrounds.

-• Advertising signage complies with the Outdoor Advertising DCP as required.
+Advertising signage complies with the Outdoor Advertising DCP as required.

-Illegal signs are removed.
+• Illegal signs are removed.